Revis047/Chat-App/README.md

 # 💬 MERN Stack Chat Application

-A full-featured, real-time chat application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js), featuring authentication, image sharing, theme switching, emoji support, and a modern UI with DaisyUI.
+A full-featured, real-time chat application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js), featuring authentication, image sharing, theme switching and a modern UI with DaisyUI.
 State is managed globally using **Zustand**.

 ## 🚀 Features